vincenzozimb/MyCP_libraries/README.md

 # MyCP_libraries
-Routines for computational physics and numerical
+Routines for computational physics and numerical analysis